Sibghatullah-Laghari/carbon-contribution-tracking-system/PROJECT_README.md

 Generated on: 2026-03-21

 This document is an analysis-based, read-only generated README for the current repository state.
-It does not change application logic.
+It does not change application logic..

 ## 1. Project Summary
 CCTRS is a full-stack platform for tracking eco-friendly user activities, collecting proof (image + GPS), reviewing submissions in an admin workflow, and presenting progress/leaderboard analytics.